-Domain 1: Improving wider determinants of health: For are chosen from internationally recognised standards and recommended actions are made utilising best practice Following a range of health indicators through the life course is key to identifying where health inequalities exist when considering wider factors which impact health and wellbeing.
-Annual reporting of statistics is required to establish a robust baseline set of data and establish trends.
-Health Indicator & Rationale Existing Programmes/Policies/Regulations Key Findings Recommended Actions Indicator: Children in low income families Rationale: Children in low income families are more likely to suffer premature death and poorer health outcomes as adults.
-Family allowance: £77/child/month (2019/20 figure) Working credits for low income earners up to £34/week (2018/19 figure) Childcare credits for low income households: up to £34/week for one child; £53/week for 2+ (2018/19 figures) Welfare allowance Universal no-charge health care Minimum wage from 1st January 2020 will be £7.03 Winter fuel rebate programme Rent and service charge rebate for FIG housing fo those eligible from financial need, and that some children maybe arriving at school hungry and others are missing out on leisure opportunities.
+Domain 1: Improving wider determinants of health: Health Indicator & Rationale Existing Programmes/Policies/Regulations Key Findings Recommended Actions Indicator: Children in low income families Rationale: Children in low income families are more likely to suffer premature death and poorer health outcomes as adults.
+Family allowance: £77/child/month (2019/20 figure) Working credits for low income earners up to £34/week (2018/19 figure) Childcare credits for low income households: up to £34/week for one child; £53/week for 2+ (2018/19 figures) Welfare allowance Universal no-charge health care Minimum wage from 1st January 2020 will be £7.03 Winter fuel rebate programme Rent and service charge rebate for FIG housing for those eligible The Social Policy Advisor undertook a welfare review which has considered issues such as: Number of families earning below the living wage threshold After FIG support the number who remain below this threshold Anecdotal evidence from health care and education staff suggests that in some cases mothers are returning to work very early post-partum from financial need, and that some children maybe arriving at school hungry and others are missing out on leisure opportunities.
 While we can't conclude that this is down to socioeconomic circumstances there is a potential that it could be a factor.
 Develop public health intelligence to fill a knowledge gap with annual monitoring of the number of children living in families where income is below the threshold.
 Improve community awareness of what support is available to those most in need.
 Indicator: Pupil absence in compulsory school age children (aged 5 to 15 at the start of the school year) Recent introduction of nursery regulations to improve quality of early childhood care Childcare subsidies introduced in 2018 for nursery and wraparound A survey undertaken by SHEU (2011) reported that 13% of pupils at FICS enjoyed "hardly any" of their lessons; 17% didn't know what GCSEs to take or didn't expect to take any; 39% wish to continue on to higher education after Year 11; 42% wished to train in a skilled job; 27% to find employment as soon as possible at the end of Year 11.
 Pupil absence data received from IJS (2013 - 2018) and FICS (2012 - 2018) revealed that absence rates at IJS over this period range from 7.8% - 6.1% in 2017 - 18.
 In FICS during 2017-18 was 10.7% having decreased since a peak of 18.1% in 2014 - 15.
-Continue to collect and analyse annual data from IJS Rationale: Education Universal free of charge and FICS to monitor attendance and inform strategies i deemed necessary to minimise absence.
+Continue to collect and analyse annual data from IJS Rationale: Education care • Universal free of charge and FICS to monitor attendance and inform strategies if deemed necessary to minimise absence.